 - We provide training for staff which includes their obligations to keep personal data safe, and having a policy and procedures which supports this.

 - When we come to your property to speak to you, we won’t disclose the subject to anyone else.
 Please could you be helpful when a staff member attends your home and find a private space to discuss the matter if you do not wish others to hear it.

 - Email is not a particularly secure way of communication, we can discuss issues with you by email but please note that it is easy for emails to be intercepted.
 When we email personal data to you, we will usually send it in a password protected document unless you have asked us not to.

 Advocates and people acting on your behalf

 Some people like to have a family member or another advocate who is able to speak with THT on their behalf.
-For these arrangements, we require the customer to write to us, confirming who they wish to authorise to speak to us and whether there are any restrictions on what they can discuss.
+For these arrangements, we require the customer to contact us either in writing or by telephone.
+You will need to confirm who you wish to authorise to speak to us and whether there are any restrictions on what they can discuss.

 Where one of our customers does not have capacity to speak to us, we will require a copy of the Power of Attorney or similar in order to agree an authorised person to speak on their behalf.

 Sometimes when a customer makes a complaint, particularly if it relates to anti-social behaviour, we will be obliged to disclose some of that complaint in order to investigate it.
 When we do so we will:

 - Speak with you about what action we will take to investigate the issue.

 - Seek to protect your identity if you have reported an issue in confidence.
 This may not be possible in all circumstances, but we will speak with you about it beforehand.